 Some of these items are the responsibility of the landlord, others such as tenant purchased kerosene and gas heaters, are the responsibility of the tenant.

-If you have suffered from carbon monoxide poisoning as a result of your landlord’s negligence, you may be entitled compensation for your medical bills and other related costs.
-Contact the Pennsylvania personal injury lawyers of Lowenthal & Abrams, Injury Attorneys at 888-979-7298, to discuss the facts of your case.
+If you have suffered from carbon monoxide poisoning as a result of your landlord’s negligence, you may be entitled to compensation for your medical bills and other related costs.
+Contact a Philadelphia carbon monoxide poisoning lawyer for legal help.